1) Every day will be a new devotional. I have enough devotionals for every day for three years

 Also notice her argument against his course of action: Everybody knows that you’re going to be king soon.
 Don’t ascend the throne with innocent blood on your hands.
 Don’t try to avenge yourself--let God handle your enemies for you!
 If you concern yourself with God’s business, he’ll take care of yours.

-I find it interesting that Scripture never records Abigail’s physical appearance.
-Apparently, however, David was impressed with her, since he took her wise counsel.
+It is true that Scripture describes her as "beautiful" (vs. 3), but apparently David was impressed with way more than her looks, since he took her wise counsel.
 In fact, he thanked her for stopping him from doing something he would regret later.
 He recognized what an asset she would be to any man who had her by his side, and they parted ways.
 My friend, my sincere hope is that if you’re married, you have a spouse like mine.
 My wife frequently takes on the spirit of Abigail and keeps me from pursuing a foolish course of action.
 And if you aren’t married, I hope you have at least one true friend.
 What do I consider to be an essential mark of a friend?
 Someone who'll stand in your way and yell “STOP!” when you need it.
 As David’s son Solomon put it, “Better is open rebuke than hidden love.
 Wounds from a friend can be trusted."
 If you don’t have a friend like this, you need to pray for one.
 And you might consider praying for a spouse who'll do for you what Abigail did for David.

 I also think that Abigail’s argument deserves a second look.
 Maybe I’m not contemplating murder, but the root of David’s actions lie in all of us.
 When someone attacks me, even verbally, how quick do I step forward to defend myself?
 How obsessed am I to “set the record straight”?
 Do I trust God to take care of my reputation, or do I try to “avenge myself”?